KonnorMJE/alttpr_tool/README.md

 - **Seed Generation**: Generate new game seeds with various presets
 - **API Integration**: Utilizes [pyz3r](https://github.com/tcprescott/pyz3r) library for alttpr.com interactions
 - **Google Integration**: Access Google Drive & Sheets for MSU pack management from the ALTTPR MSU Sheet
+- **Auto start your tracker**: Define the path to your tracker executable, and the application will automatically start it once you've selected your MSU.

 ## Installation